vincelaq/tron-lightcycle-game/README.md

 ![alt text](images/gameplay.png)

 ### Design
 Aside from the gameplay being based on the original "Snake" game, the design concept and visuals was straight from the Tron movies.
 The premise behind the movie is that the main character is sucked into a super computer where he has to play games to avoid getting deresolutioned ("derezzed") or, in other words, computer death (or in the main character's case, actual death).
 One of these games is a lightcycle game.
-Both Tron movies (Tron and Tron: Legacy) feature a lightcycle scene, where the lightcycle generates a wall in its trail for opponents to crash into.
+Both Tron movies (Tron and Tron: Legacy) feature a lightcycle scene, where the lightcycle generates a wall in its trail for opponents to crash into.<br>
 ![alt text](images/original-lightcycle.gif)
 ![alt text](images/crash.gif)
 ![alt text](images/legacy-lightcycle2.gif)